randy408/libspng/docs/decode.md

 `spng_decoded_image_size` with the same output format.

-Interlaced images are written deinterlaced to `out`, 16-bit images are converted to host-endian,.
+Interlaced images are written deinterlaced to `out`, 16-bit images are converted to host-endian.

 This function can only be called once per context.